ReflectionHLE/ReflectionHLE/README.md

 e.g., typing "refkdreams-shar113.exe /detour" in a command prompt on Windows.
 This is, by the way, the exact opposite of the behaviors of the original.

-The same applies to The Catacomb Abyss, but may be a bit tricky.
-Basically, the very first command line argument should be (yeah that's no mistake): ^(a@&r` Depending on the environment, you may need to escape some characters and/or add e.g., quotation marks.
+The same applies to The Catacomb Abyss (refcatabyss-113 for Shareware release), but may be a bit tricky.
+Basically, the very first command line argument should be (yeah that's no mistake): ^(a@&r`
+Depending on the environment, you may need to escape some characters and/or add e.g., quotation marks.
 Again, that's the opposite of the original behaviors.
 In addition,